microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/03-multi-session-Hostpools.md

 - Metadata located in West Europe
 - Mark as Validation environment
 - Host Pool type: Pooled
-- Choose Windows 11 Enterprise multi-session Version + Microsoft 365 Apps Gallery image
+- Choose your Azure Compute Gallery image from the previous challenge
 - Domain to join: Azure Active Directory (Enroll with Intune “No”)
 - Register desktop app group to new workspace
 - Assign users